cost allocation, mean absolute relative error, service departments

 Electronic spreadsheet software has greatly facilitated the reciprocal method by providing matrix algebra functions.
 This paper illustrates the use of Excel to perform the reciprocal method on simplified textbook problems.
 As such, the value of this paper is largely pedagogical.
 However, the paper also makes an original empirical contribution by comparing the relative accuracy of the direct and step methods.
 Using simulation, allocation error data are computed for the direct method and two popular versions of the step method.
 The results show that the mean absolute relative error (MARE) of the step method is significantly less than the MARE of the direct method.

 Christensen, D. S. (2000).
 An Analysis of Service Department Cost Allocation Error.
-Mountain Plains Journal of Business and Technology, 1(1).
+Mountain Plains Journal of Business and Economics, 1(1).
 Retrieved from https://openspaces.unk.edu/mpjbt/vol1/iss1/4

 Please note: You will need a PDF reader to view this file.